fieldtrip/website/tutorial/cluster_permutation_freq.md

 tags: tutorial statistics eeg meg raw freq MEG-language
 ---

+# Table of contents
+{:.no_toc}

+* this is a markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

 # Cluster-based permutation tests on time-frequency data

 ## Introduction

 The objective of this tutorial is to give an introduction to the statistical analysis of EEG and MEG data (denoted as MEEG data in the following) by means of cluster-based permutation tests.

 The tutorial starts with a long background section that sketches the background of permutation tests.
 The next sections are more tutorial-like.
 They deal with the analysis of an actual MEG [dataset](/tutorial/shared/dataset).
 In a step-by-step fashion, it will be shown how to statistically compare the data observed in two experimental conditions in a between-trials, in a within-trials and in a within-subjects design.
 For this, we will use planar TFR's.

 In this tutorial we will continue working on the [dataset](/tutorial/shared/dataset) described in the preprocessing tutorials.
 Below we will repeat code to select the trials and preprocess the data as described in the first tutorials .
 We assume that the preprocessing (see [Trigger-based trial selection](/tutorial/preprocessing)), calculation of the planar gradient (see [Event related averaging and planar gradient](/tutorial/eventrelatedaveraging)) and the time-frequency analysis (see [Time-frequency analysis using Hanning window, multitapers and wavelets](/tutorial/timefrequencyanalysis)) are already clear for the reader.